DIGOARTHUR/CrudGoogleSheet-ft.-Gspread/README.md

 # Py-01-DesafioTunts [Estágio Processo Seletivo 2021]  <img  alt="skills"  width="35" height="35" src="https://user-images.githubusercontent.com/59892368/106386750-4acb4d00-63b5-11eb-8d43-be0469cc0a3c.PNG">

 >Using the Google spreadsheet and the 'gspread' API, an automation was made using the Python language for reading, analyzing and inserting data in a specific data spreadsheet available here.
 I will take the opportunity to leave the entire documented process and examples so that anyone can do it.
-Use your creativity and experience and come on!
+Use your creativity and experience.
+Come on!

    <h1 align="rigth"> <img  alt="skills"  width="40" height="40" src="https://user-images.githubusercontent.com/59892368/107999728-e6b8a380-6fc6-11eb-82d1-aa090feabaf3.png"></img> Summary</h1>
 <ul>